EGR304-2025-F-102/EGR304-2025-F-102.github.io/docs/Appendix/App-Team-Org.md

 ### Main Method for Group Communication

-Based on the information provided on in the "Team Member Communication Modes," the group primary method of communication is (to be determined after getting our final member to respond.)
+Based on the information provided on in the "Team Member Communication Modes," the group primary method of communication will be through a texting group chat and in person meetings.

 ## Communication Procedures